Andreea Răducan: Sydney Olympics

-Răducan competed well at the Sydney Olympics, helping the Romanian women to win their first Olympic team gold medal since 1984.
-She qualified for the floor and vault event finals, and, along with her teammates Simona Amânar and Maria Olaru, the all-around finals.
-In the preliminary round of competition, she had the second highest all-around score of all competitors in the competition, trailing Russia's Svetlana Khorkina by 0.288.
+Răducan competed well at the 2000 Olympic Games in Sydney, helping the Romanian women to win their first Olympic team gold medal since 1984.
+She qualified for the floor and vault event finals, and, along with her teammates Simona Amânar and Maria Olaru, the all-around final.
+In the preliminary round of competition she had the second highest all-around score of all competitors in the competition, trailing Russia's Svetlana Khorkina by 0.288.

-The all-around was mired in controversy.
+The all-around final was mired in controversy.
 The vault was set 5 centimeters too low, creating a dangerous situation that completely altered the gymnasts' pre- and post-flights.
-As a result of the incorrectly set vault, many gymnasts suffered serious crashes and injuries during both the warm-ups and the competition, including Khorkina.
-The British gymnast Annika Reeder was hurt badly enough to withdraw from the remainder of the competition.
+As a result of the incorrectly set vault, many gymnasts suffered serious crashes and injuries during both the warm-ups and the competition, including Svetlana Khorkina.
 Even those who escaped injury found themselves shaken by their experiences on the vault.
 When the error was discovered in the third rotation, International Federation of Gymnastics officials reset the vault height and allowed the competition to continue.
 They did permit the gymnasts who had vaulted in the first two rotations to take another turn on vault and to be rescored; not every athlete accepted this offer.

 Răducan was one of the gymnasts who had vaulted on the incorrectly set apparatus but did not suffer a fall on the event and performed without serious error.
-She continued through the competition, turning in strong performances on beam and floor, and ended up with the all-around gold medal.
-On the podium with her were her Romanian teammates; Amânar with silver and Olaru with bronze.
-Răducan was the first Romanian gymnast to win the Olympic all-around title since Nadia Comăneci in 1976; it was also the first time since 1960 that gymnasts from a single country swept the WAG all-around podium at the Olympics.
+She continued through the competition, turning in strong performances on balance beam and floor exercise, and ended up winning the all-around gold medal.
+On the podium with her were her Romanian teammates: Amânar with silver and Olaru with bronze.
+Răducan was the first Romanian gymnast to win the Olympic all-around title since Nadia Comăneci in 1976; it was also the first time since 1960 that gymnasts from a single country swept the women's all-around podium at the Olympics.
 It was also the last time it was possible for three gymnasts from the same country to sweep the all-around, as the "two per country rule" was introduced in the next Olympic cycle.
-Andreea went on to win the silver medal in the Vault final, behind Elena Zamolodchikova of Russia and ahead of Ekaterina Lobazniouk of Russia.
-Speculations around the all around gold arose and Andreea was informed that there was a possibility that she could be stripped of her all around gold medal.
+Răducan went on to win the silver medal in the vault final, behind Elena Zamolodchikova of Russia and ahead of Ekaterina Lobazniouk of Russia.
+Speculations around the all around gold arose and Răducan was informed that there was a possibility that she could be stripped of her gold medal.
 This affected her mentally and she went to the floor final fazed by the situation.
 She fell on her third tumbling pass, and received a score of 9.275.
-Without that error, she would have scored a 9.775, which was enough for the bronze medal.
+Without that error, she would have scored a 9.775, which would have been enough for the bronze medal.